What State Produces The Most Beef in 2026

 top cattle producing states

 Feedlots, if you didn’t already know, are areas where cattle are fed to help them grow body fat and muscle.
-A single Texas feedlot can be home to a staggering 26,000 cows at a time, and as an average feedlot is 300 square feet per cow, I think you can only begin to imagine how big these areas can be.
+A single Texas feedlot can be home to a staggering 2,540,000 cows at a time, and as an average feedlot is 125-250 square feet of space, which scales to roughly 11,660 acres total if we assume 200 sq ft/head.
+I think you can only begin to imagine how big these areas can be.

-Panhandle Is the Cattle Feeding Country in Texas, With Approximately 88% of the Feedlots (the Guardian, Progressive Farmer)
+Panhandle is the Cattle Feeding Country in Texas, With Approximately 88% of the Feedlots (DTNPF)

 u.s beef cattle production by state